-• Clear your browser cache or else the password value gets populated automatically.

-• Ensure that the health of LPAR is not in warning state.
+- Clear your browser cache or else the password value gets populated automatically. - Ensure that the health of LPAR is not in warning state.

 - 1. Log in to IBM Cloud Orchestrator Self-Service user interface. - 2.
 Go to RESOURCES > PowerVC Deployments. - 3.
 Select your region from the drop-down list. - 4.
 Select your virtual machine. - 5.
 Click Modify Resources of LPAR from the Actions menu.
 The Modify Resources of LPAR page is displayed.
-In the Modify Resources of LPAR page, the selected region and LPAR name are displayed.

-- 6. Enter the following details: - CPU Count Enter the number of CPUs that you want for the LPAR. - Maximum CPU Count Enter the maximum number of CPUs that you want for the LPAR. - Minimum CPU Count Enter the minimum number of CPUs that you want for the LPAR. - Maximum CPU Units Largest number of processing units or maximum amount of processing resource that an LPAR can use. - Minimum CPU Units Minimum number of processing units or minimum amount of processing resource that an LPAR can use. - Memory Size Enter the memory size that you want for the LPAR in MB. - Minimum Memory Size Enter the minimum memory size that you want for the LPAR in MB. - Shared Weight Shared weight is the ratio of unused processing units. - Shared Proc Pool Name The name of the shared processor pool. - Availability Priority The priority number whenever a processor fails. - 7.
-Select Modify LPAR. - 8.
-Go to REQUESTS to confirm the status of the operation in the page.
+In the Modify Resources of LPAR page, the selected region and LPAR name are displayed. - 6.
+Enter the following details: - CPU Count Enter the number of CPUs that you want for the LPAR. - Maximum CPU Count Enter the maximum number of CPUs that you want for the LPAR. - Minimum CPU Count Enter the minimum number of CPUs that you want for the LPAR. - Maximum CPU Units Largest number of processing units or maximum amount of processing resource that an LPAR can use. - Minimum CPU Units Minimum number of processing units or minimum amount of processing resource that an LPAR can use. - Memory Size Enter the memory size that you want for the LPAR in MB. - Minimum Memory Size Enter the minimum memory size that you want for the LPAR in MB. - Root Disk Size Enter the size of the root disk in GB. - Shared Weight Shared weight is the ratio of unused processing units. - Shared Proc Pool Name The name of the shared processor pool. - Uncapped Select whether a LPAR is Uncapped or not.
+An uncapped LPAR can use unused processing units. - Dedicated Processor Select whether the LPAR must use processing resources from shared processor pool or dedicated processor resources.